Illicit drug present in oral fluid: cocaine

 - and a Certificate of Completion of Traffic Offender Intervention Program (TOIP).

-In conclusion, NT received an 18-month Conditional Release Order without conviction.
-The Court made no order suspending nor disqualifying NT from driving.
+As a result, Nate received a favourable result of an 18-month Conditional Release Order without conviction.
+The Court made no order suspending nor disqualifying Nate from driving.